ProfessorFish/Conway-s-Background-of-Life/README.md

 **YOU CAN RANDOMISE THE BOARD BY CLICKING ON THE CELL IN THE TOP LEFT CORNER**

-*This is incase the board gets boring*
+*This is in case the board gets boring*

 # Credits